BatmanAoD/public-config/README.md

 other TODO items
 -----------
  * one-stop-shopping: easy way to install/update all this stuff
+ * file or set of files just containing variables for options that should be easy to change without digging through code and adjusting multiple things (e.g. setting primary editor to be Vim, Emacs, or Sublime)
  * bash autocomplete stuff (specifically, caps insensitivity and tab completion) doesn't seem to behave identically on laptop and work computer